Uniswap/docs/docs/V3/reference/UniswapV3Pool.md

     address recipient, uint256 amount0, uint256 amount1, bytes data
   ) external
 ```
+Receive token0 and/or token1 and pay it back, plus a fee, in the callback

 The caller of this method receives a callback in the form of IUniswapV3FlashCallback#uniswapV3FlashCallback
 Can be used to donate underlying tokens pro-rata to currently in-range liquidity providers by calling
 with 0 amount{0,1} and sending the donation amount(s) from the callback